Open Accessibility Menu

 Regional/National Responsibilities:

-• Ultrasound trainer, Point-Of-Care and General Medicine Ultrasound Course (OHSU/AIUM), 2019
+• Ultrasound trainer, Point-Of-Care and General Medicine Ultrasound Course (OHSU/AIUM), 2019-present

 Selected Presentations/Publications: